VictoriaAston/eastcoastguide/README.md

 ## Major Hurdles:

 - Dealing with merging errors in Github <br>
-- Errors with the database when making chnages to Models <br>
+- Errors with the database when making changes to Models <br>
-- Github as a whole <br>

 ## Ice Box Items: